Sends the wrong message

 February 10, 2009

-The British “government” has a colourful record of commissioning independent scientific advice and then blithely trashing it when it does not conform to ministers’ prejudices, particularly on the subject of the WAD (War Against Drugs).1 Over the weekend, news emerged that Professor David Nutt, chair of the Home Office’s Advisory Council on the Misuse of Drugs, had written in a journal that, on a strict comparison of immediate deaths and injuries that result, taking Ecstasy is no more dangerous than horse-riding.2 On the statistics he cites of annual death and disability, this is simply a fact.
+The British “government” has a colourful record of commissioning independent scientific advice and then blithely trashing it when it does not conform to ministers’ prejudices, particularly on the subject of the WAD (War Against Drugs). ((Or, more properly, the WADETLOFWTGRIANP — the War Against Drugs, Except The Legal Ones From Which The Government Rakes In A Nice Profit.))
+Over the weekend, news emerged that Professor David Nutt, chair of the Home Office’s Advisory Council on the Misuse of Drugs, had written in a journal that, on a strict comparison of immediate deaths and injuries that result, taking Ecstasy is no more dangerous than horse-riding. ((Cutely, he even offered a new term for the proposed “addiction” to riding horses, viz.
+Equasy.))
+On the statistics he cites of annual death and disability, this is simply a fact.
 It is not an opinion, dangerous or otherwise: Nutt has simply counted some things up and told us the answer.

 Happily, facts are rarely allowed to get in the way of the cretinous moralizing of pro-WADdists.
 And so came a more-than-usually moronic session in Parliament yesterday, wherein home secretary “Jacqui” Smith screeched: